Pioneer Days

 Pioneer Days: Back In Time

-We are excited to anounce that our Pioneer Days will be a go this year!
+We are excited to announce that our Pioneer Days will be a go this year!
 Please join us in celebrating our local history this July.
-Pankacke breakfast starts at 8am both Saturday and Sunday and runs until 10am.
+Pancake breakfast starts at 8am both Saturday and Sunday and runs until 10am.
 Do you have vintage apparel?
 Dress up and show us!
 Live heritage demonstrations will take place both days.
 Unserviced camping is available on site.

 The South Peace Centennial Museum and interpretive Centre has been operating since 1967.